 04 of 07

-Well, sheet pans are like friends, money, and books — you can never have too many.
-And like your books, your money and your friends, you mustn't be too particular about how your sheet pans look.
-Because they'll be all shiny and immaculate when you get them, and you'll vow to keep them that way, and you'll scrub them ferociously for the first few times you use them.
-(And the 18" x 13" size is just right for most people's ovens, without being too big to actually fit in... your sink.)
-But after a while you'll start to appreciate the brown patina of cooked-on oil, because it will remind you of everything you've cooked on that pan.
-And I mean everything.
-Roast pork, roasted potatoes, roasted veggies, cookies, creme brulee, everything.
-After a while, you might get new ones, and they'll be so shiny that you won't want to use them.
-You'll just keep on using the burnt, blackened ones.
-And that's when you'll know you're one of us.Continue to 5 of 7 below.
+Sheet pans are like friends, money, and books—you can never have too many.
+And like your books, your money, and your friends, you mustn't be too particular about how your sheet pans look.
+They'll be shiny and immaculate when you get them like this Vollrath Half-Size Sheet Pan, and you'll vow to keep them that way, and you'll scrub them ferociously for the first few times you use them.
+(And the 18" x 13" size is just right for most people's ovens, without being too big to actually fit in your sink.)
+But after a while, you'll start to appreciate the brown patina of cooked-on oil because it will remind you of everything you've cooked on that pan.
+Eventually, you might get new ones, but they'll be so shiny that you won't want to use them.
+You'll just keep on using the burnt, blackened ones, and that's when you'll have become a pro cook.Continue to 5 of 7 below.

 05 of 07

-And here it is.
-Beloved by culinary students everywhere, it's the best knife per dollar you can buy.
-It's sharp, it's lightweight, it's durable, it'll take an edge when you sharpen it.
-The textured grip is a real boon, so that even if your hands get sweaty while you're working, you'll still keep a firm hold on the handle.
-Plus, since it's so affordable, if one of your fellow students pilfers it, it probably won't bankrupt you.
-Maybe you go to a nicer culinary... school than I did.
-But in my experience, most cooks are shameless thieves.
-Anyway, definitely get the 8-inch.
-A 10-inch knife is a bit too much for a beginning cook.
-Eight inches is long enough to be useful without being unwieldy.
+Beloved by culinary students everywhere, this Victorinox Fibrox 8-Inch Chef's Knife is the best knife per dollar you can buy.
+It's lightweight, it's durable, and it'll take an edge when you sharpen it.
+The textured grip is a real boon: Even if your hands get sweaty while you're working, you'll still keep a firm hold on the handle.
+Plus, it's affordable.
+While a 10-inch knife is a bit too much for a beginning cook, eight inches is long enough to be useful without being unwieldy.

 06 of 07

-You were probably thinking an instant-read thermometer would be on this list, and yeah they're useful, especially if you're working in the food service industry and you're responsible for monitoring temperatures of food that's being held in steam tables, like in catering or at buffets.
-But for most home cooks, it's much more useful to have a digital probe thermometer that will basically make roasting meats a no-brainer.
-Simply insert the probe into the center of the meat, set... the alert to your desired temperature, then sit back and flake out for however long it takes for your meat to hit the target temperature.
+You might have guessed an instant-read thermometer would be on this list, and while they are handy, especially if you're working in the food service industry, for most home cooks it's much more useful to have a digital probe thermometer that will basically make roasting meats a no-brainer.
+Simply insert the probe into the center of the meat, set the alert to your desired temperature, then sit back and flake out for however long it takes for your meat to hit the target temperature.
 The unit will beep to let you know when to take it out of the oven.
-This is perfect for slow-roasting a pork shoulder or roasting a prime rib or even a leg of lamb.
+This Polder Digital In-Oven Thermometer is perfect for slow-roasting a pork shoulder, prime rib, or even a leg of lamb.

 07 of 07